pythongroundwaterbook/analytic_gw_book/README.md

 # analytic_gw_book
-This repository contains the Python code of "Analytical Groundwater Modeling: Theory and Applications Using Python" by Mark Bakker and Vincent Post
+This repository contains the Python code of the book "Analytical Groundwater Modeling: Theory and Applications Using Python" by Mark Bakker and Vincent Post.
+The book will be published early 2022.